petrvanblokland/DesignDesignSpace/DDS-home.md

 <a name="running-a-studio1"/>
 ## Running a studio #1

-### Experience the making of mood boards and presentations
+### Experience the making of moodboards and presentations

 #### Start November 30<span class="sup">th</span> 2020 • 2 weeks • €290